Evaluation of the Effectiveness of the Frobenius Primality Test: Results of calculations

-We check all composite odd numbers that are not complete squares on FPP.
-On a usual computer (Intel(R) Pentium(R) CPU G4500 @3.50GHz) for a few days were all numbers are checked up to $ 30 \ cdot 10 ^ {9} $.
+We considered all composite odd numbers that are not complete squares.
+All such numbers up to $ 350 \cdot 10^{9} $ were checked on being a FPP.
+This computation took few days on a standard PC (Intel(R) Pentium(R) CPU G4500 @3.50GHz).
+As the result we have the following proposition.

-Check all composite odd numbers that are not complete squares on the FPP.
-On usual computer (Intel(R) Pentium(R) CPU G4500 @3.50GHz) in a few days was checked all numbers up to $30 \cdot 10^{9}$.